Confederation Trail Basics

 How distances are marked along the Trail

 There are six junctions: Emerald, Royalty, Mt.
 Stewart, New Harmony, Cardigan and Wood Islands North.
+There is one extra branch trail starting in Pisquid to Lake Verde.
 The Murray Harbour Branch starts at 0 km at Joseph A. Ghiz Memorial Park in Charlottetown and ends in Murray Harbour at 80 km.

 Access to the Trail